 Each year, your employer must mail you a W-2 form by January 31st, listing the wages paid to you and each amount of tax deducted or withheld from your pay.
 You'll use this information to fill out your annual federal and state income tax forms.
-You don't need to include regular 401(k) or Roth 401(k) contribution amounts on your tax forms.
+You don't need to include regular 401(k) tax documents or Roth 401(k) contribution amounts on your tax forms.
 But if you want to double-check your contribution for the year, you'll see your total amount contributed in box 12 on your W-2 form with the letter code D, which signifies a pre-tax contribution that you made to your employer's 401(k) retirement plan.

 Pre- and Post-Tax 401(k) Contributions

 For your traditional 401(k) retirement account, your employer pulls the money out of your paycheck before you get taxed on it.
 For this reason, the taxable income that you enter on your IRS Form 1040 has already been adjusted, or reduced, to account for your 401(k) contribution.
-If you entered the amount on your Form 1040 anyway, you would be counting the contribution twice.
+If you entered the amount on your Form 1040 anyway, you would report the 401(k) on your taxes twice.
 If you are putting money into a Roth 401(k) plan, you won't need to show this on your Form 1040 either.
 Funds going into a Roth 401(k) plan have already had taxes withheld since you make the contribution yourself with after-tax funds from your paycheck.

 Solo 401(k) Plans

 A Solo 401(k) plan works differently, as this is a retirement plan set up for small business owners.
 In this case, as a business owner, you would be both employer and employee.
 For this reason, show the contribution to your 401(k) on tax Form 1040.
 For the 2017 tax year, you record the amount on line 28 for self-employed SEP, SIMPLE, and qualified plans in the Adjusted Gross Income section of Form 1040.